LogoChooseYourPlant

 • Rotate your Monstera Adansonii periodically because it's leaves go towards light.

-Video tutorials of monstera care and tips
+Video tutorials of Monstera Adansonii care and tips

-The videos might not be about exactly the same plant, but the same variety.
-In most cases, this not relevant because many of the varieties have the same requirements.
+The video tutorials might not be about the same exact plant, but a plant of the same family, which have the same requirements.

-• Video created by Summer Rayne Oakes about how to take care of a monstera
+Video created by Summer Rayne Oakes about how to take care of a monstera

-• Video created by Good Growing about how to take care of a monstera
+Video created by Good Growing about how to take care of a monstera